cloudinary/asset-management-js/docs/sdks/assets/README.md

 });

 async function run() {
-  const res = await assetsDeleteBackupVersions(cloudinaryAssets, "e9b44a374f66ad53a64a74c7398f7", {
+  const res = await assetsDeleteBackupVersions(cloudinaryAssetMgmt, "e9b44a374f66ad53a64a74c7398f7", {
     versionIds: [
       "5552aa57e67445552a3cdc1110a0115",
       "383e22a57167445552a3cdc16f0a0c85",